iszczesniak/cpp/memory/index.md

 Data located on the stack is packed together according to when the data was created, and so data that are related are close to each other.
 This is called localization.
-And localization is good, becasue the data that a process needs is most likely already in the processor memory cache (which caches memory pages), speeding up the memory access manyfold.
-Data allocated on the heap are usually not localized, i.e., they are spead all over the heap memory, which slows down memory access, as most likely the data is not in the processor memory cache.
+And localization is good, because the data that a process needs is most likely already in the processor memory cache (which caches memory pages), speeding up the memory access manyfold.
+Data allocated on the heap are usually not localized, i.e., they are spread all over the heap memory, which slows down memory access, as most likely the data is not in the processor memory cache.